farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 ## Minor Milestones

-Minor <a id="_idTextAnchor025"></a>milestones happen at the end of a session, part of the way through dealing with a story arc.
+Minor milestones happen at the end of a session, part of the way through dealing with a story arc.
 They are focused on adjusting your character laterally rather than advancing the character.
 You may not wish to use a minor milestone, which is fine.
 It doesn’t always make sense to change your character.
 The opportunity is there if you need it.

 During a minor milestone, you can do one of the following: